tschatzl/tschatzl.github.io/_posts/2022-08-04-concurrent-marking.md

 There are no significant differences in collection pause or concurrent mark cycle times in this benchmark before and after this change.

+(Observant readers might have noticed a change in the shape of the graph and the regression in the memory usage between floor and peak of the respective graph between JDK 18 and JDK 20: this is being fixed in [JDK-8292654](https://bugs.openjdk.org/browse/JDK-8292654)).

 ## Summary

 Hope this helps :) Please send comments, suggestions to me, [hotspot-gc-use@openjdk.java.net](mailto:hotspot-gc-use@openjdk.java.net) or [hotspot-gc-dev@openjdk.java.net](mailto:hotspot-gc-dev@openjdk.java.net).